venkatesanrpu/AI-CHEM-Gateway/README.md

 - Comprehensive CSIR Practice questions (will be available by fourth week of May 2025)

-- Access to the most relevant YouTube video (type 'youtube:' before your query)
+- Access to the most relevant YouTube video and Image (see below for more instruction)

-- Access to the most relevant primary literature to the user query through Google Scholar (presently disabled due to want of finance)
+- Access to the most relevant primary literature to the user query through Google Scholar (presently disabled due to Google policy issues)

 ---